Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/lookup-table.md

 To setup this integration, you need the following:

 + An event property or user property to create a mapping from.
-+ A CSV that contains the data you want to map to.
++ A CSV that has the data you want to map to.
 The first column data must correspond to the mapping property value.

 ### Amplitude setup